 Criminals use a variety of methods to gain access to your accounts.
 Protecting your accounts from criminal activity starts with understanding their methods.
-Take the time to read about the typical tactics used to steal from you or view our PDF on understanding how to protect your accounts.
+Take the time to read about the typical tactics used to steal from you.

 Phishing is a way of a tricking an end-user into revealing sensitive information such as usernames, passwords, or account and card details by masquerading as a trustworthy entity in the electronic world.
 Phishing can occur through any channel so you must be alert to the validity of any information request you receive.
 Often it can happen through fraudulent websites that may look legitimate.
 Marquette asks you to pick a picture and a matching phrase as part of our sign-on protocol, so that you are sure when you see that picture and phrase that you are on our website.
 If you don't see your chosen picture and phrase, close your browser immediately and notify the bank.
 The following tips may make you better aware of this problem so you are not the next catch.

 If you receive an unencrypted email (especially if you have not been in contact with the company/person) you should not answer any question that may reveal personal information such as PIN numbers, passwords, user names, social security numbers, and account or card details.
 If you receive an email asking for any information like this, you should delete it and contact the sender directly to ensure the validity of the request.

 If you receive a phone call asking for any personal information and you are unsure of the validity of the request or the company/person is unknown to you, end the call immediately.
 If you are still unsure, a simple return call to the company/person may confirm the validity of the call.

 If someone comes to your door that you do not recognize, refuse entry and refrain from answering questions.
 Never leave personal information in open site of visitors.